kian79/BloodCellCNN/README.md

 - Sample Images: Displays sample images from each class.
 - Training Curves: Plots of loss and accuracy over epochs.
 - Confusion Matrix: Detailed performance across classes.

+## Licensce
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Acknowledgements
+TensorFlow for the deep learning framework.
+KerasCV for data augmentation layers.
+Seaborn and Matplotlib for visualization.
+Scikit-learn for data preprocessing and evaluation metrics.